charleskenyon/chord-assistant/README.md

 ___

-'**./build.sh**' will compile and bundle the project code into an es3 compatible script that can be used by Max.
+**./build.sh** compiles and bundles the project code into an ES3 compatible script that can be used by Max.

 ![Screenshot](max-chord-assistant.jpg)